pingcap/docs-dm/en/create-task-and-verify.md

 Now, you have successfully created a task to replicate the sharded tables from the MySQL1 and MySQL2 instances to TiDB.

-## Verify whether the cluster works well
+## Verify data

 You can modify data in the upstream MySQL sharded tables.
 Then use [sync-diff-inspector](https://docs.pingcap.com/tidb/v4.0/shard-diff) to check whether the upstream and downstream data are consistent.
-Consistent data means that the replication task works well, which also indicates that the cluster works well.
+Consistent data means that the migration task works well, which also indicates that the cluster works well.